yvele/aws-cfn-custom-resource-lambda-edge/README.md

   <img align="right" alt="CloudFormation" src="docs/media/cfn-logo.png" title="CloudFormation custom resource" height="150"/>
 </a>

-> This project provides a `Custom::Resource` for AWS CloudFormation that copies an existing Lambda deployment to another region.
-Specially useful for [Lambda@Edge](https://aws.amazon.com/lambda/edge/).
+> This project provides a `Custom::Resource` for AWS CloudFormation that copies a provided Lambda to the `us-east-1` standard region.
+This is specially useful to deploy [Lambda@Edge](https://aws.amazon.com/lambda/edge/) from other regions than the standard one.

 [![Node](https://img.shields.io/badge/node-v12.x-blue.svg)](https://nodejs.org)